Daniel Hartley | Director of Bands | KSD Music Coordinator | email@example.com

 Josef Ward | Director of Orchestras | email@example.com

-Mr. Ward is new to the program as the Director of Orchestras for the Kelso Secondary Schools.
-He will instruct the Kelso High School Chamber Orchestra as well as the beginning and advanced orchestras at both Coweeman and Huntington Middle Schools.
+Mr. Ward is in his 2nd year as the Director of Orchestras for the Kelso Secondary Schools.
+He will instruct the Kelso High School Orchestras as well as the beginning and concert orchestras at both Coweeman and Huntington Middle Schools.

 Prior to moving to Kelso, Mr. Ward graduated with a Bachelor’s Degree in Music Education from the University of Oregon.
 He also served as the Graduate Employee for the Oregon Athletic Bands during the 2017-18 academic year.
 Mr. Ward has also directed the University of Oregon Campus Band, guest directed the University of Oregon Campus Orchestra, and directed the Thurston High School Instrumental Ensembles during his student teaching experience.

 As an active performer on Double Bass, Mr. Ward has served as principal bassist with the University of Oregon Symphony Orchestra, The Shedd Institute, Composers of Oregon Chamber Orchestra, section bass with the Eugene Symphony Orchestra, Orchestra Next, and the Rogue Valley Symphony.
-As an Electric Bassist, he played with the Green and Yellow Garter Bands, Oregon Basketball Band.
+As an Electric Bassist, he played with the Green and Yellow Garter Bands, as well as the Oregon Basketball Band.
 Mr. Ward currently performs in the Cowlitz County area with the Southwest Washington Symphony, the Funk Junkies, The Dude, and with the worship team at his church.

 Mr. Wurst is extremely excited to embark on his first year as Director of Bands at Coweeman Middle School and Percussion Director at Kelso High School.
 His primary duties include directing the Coweeman Middle School Concert Band, Intermediate Band, Beginning Band, and Beginning Percussion Ensemble.
 He will also be teaching and instructing the Kelso High School Percussion Ensemble, assisting with the high school marching band, and co-directing the high school basketball band.
 Mr. Wurst earned his Bachelor of Arts in Music Education and Trumpet Performance from Hastings College in Hastings, Nebraska, and his Master of Arts in Trumpet Performance from Washington State University.